 Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
-If all significant inputs required to fair value an instrument are observable, the instrument is ii.
-Fair value of non-current financial assets and financial liabilities measured at amortised cost
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.